Privacy Policy

 We describe below the types of personal data we may collect:

-We may collect personal data including your name, address, e-mail address, phone number, job title and identification documents, or any other information which you provide to us.
+We may collect and process personal data including your name, address, e-mail address, phone number, job title and identification documents, financial information and any other information which you provide to us.

 How do we use personal data?